crestenstclair/crud/README.md

 - I would like to have added a docker-compose based local DynamoDB development option, with a local smoke test running against the actual application.

+- I would like to run all commands in the `Makefile` with a docker container for portability.

 Below is the TODO list I used while developing the project: